 If you start in Hotchkiss, consider the Coaltrain Coffeehouse for breakfast and some strong fair-trade coffee.
 Wander through Bridge Street’s shops, and take a peek into the Creamery Arts Center, where artists from Colorado’s Western Slope display their works.
 Hotchkiss is also home to several wineries with tasting rooms, including Leroux Creek and Lilliputian.

 For lunch, head to Crawford’s Black Canyon Cafe, which gets high praise for its burgers and sweet-potato fries.
 Crawford is a great starting place for those wanting to visit the Black Canyon’s North Rim.
 The park entrance is only a short drive away and offers several brief hikes that access dramatic views of the narrower end of the canyon.

 Or, make your way to the nearby town of Cedaredge for lunch at Ole Bakery Cafe or the Loading Dock Deli.
 For an aperitif, visit the Colorado Gold Distillery (closed Sunday and Monday), which offers tours and tastings of their fine sipping whiskey, vodka and gin.

 Another afternoon option is to make your way to a few of Paonia’s locally owned wineries.
 Afterward, take a tour of Delicious Orchards’ u-pick cherry, peach and pear trees and grab a sandwich in their cafe.
-Stop into Revolution Brewing’s beer garden for a local craft brew, and then head to The Casa Restaurant or Flying Fork for dinner.
+Stop into Revolution Brewing’s beer garden for a local craft brew, and then head to The Living Farm Cafe or Flying Fork for dinner.

 If you have a little more time, visit the Gunnison Gorge Wilderness Area’s 17,000 acres of rivers, hiking and horseback trails, camping areas and historic sites.